Heringsdorf: Overview

 Heringsdorf is located on the Baltic Sea coast of the island of Usedom, about 10 km as the crow flies northwest of Świnoujście.

 Heringsdorf has been one of the most popular resorts on the German Baltic shore since its foundation.
 It consists of three parts: Ahlbeck on the Polish border, Heringsdorf proper (central part) and Bansin in the west.
 These three Kaiserbäder were the favourite spas of the German Emperors, and also called the bathtub of Berlin.
 They feature clean beaches and numerous scenic houses and mansions in the distinct style of Bäderarchitektur (resort architecture).

 Partner municipalities

 Heringsdorf is partnered with other towns and municipalities, namely Beckum in North Rhine-Westphalia (Germany), Folgaria in Italy, La Celle-Saint-Cloud in France; as well as Grodków, Tolkmicko and the neighbouring Świnoujście in Poland.
 In addition, Heringsdorf is in frequent contact with Djerba in Tunisia and the embassy of Morocco in Berlin.

-Transportation
+Transport

 The area is served by Heringsdorf Airport.
 Heringsdorf Station is the hub and headquarters of the Usedomer Bäderbahn.